Christmas Cookie Decorating Ideas

 Ingredients and substitutes

-- Cookies - I hope you already know and have used my Vanilla Sugar Cookie Recipe and Chocolate Sugar Cookie Recipes.
-In fact, I use these all the time.
-And, if you need eggless sugar cookies you can also use my recipes Eggless Vanilla Sugar Cookies and Eggless Chocolate Sugar Cookies.
+- Cookies – I hope you already know and have used my Vanilla Sugar Cookie Recipe and Chocolate Sugar Cookie Recipes.
+In fact, I use all of these all the time.
+And, if you need eggless sugar cookies, you can also use my recipes, Eggless Vanilla Sugar Cookies and Eggless Chocolate Sugar Cookies.

 Materials